Reactome: Database content

+Reactome invites biological experts as reviewers for completed pathways that are ready for external review.
+Reviewers will be credited with authorship or reviewership for contributions.
+Each pathway is associated with a DOI and can be cited as a publication.
+Reactome contributions in can be easily claimed using the ORCID claiming feature.

 Tools

 There are tools on the website for viewing an interactive pathway diagram, performing pathway mapping and pathway over-representation analysis and for overlaying expression data onto Reactome pathways.
 The pathway mapping and over-representation tools take a single column of protein/compound identifiers, Uniprot and ChEBI accessions are preferred but the interface will accept and interpret many other identifiers or symbols.
 Mixed identifiers can be used.
 Over-representation results are presented as a list of statistically over-represented pathways.

 Expression data is submitted in a multi-column format, the first column identifying the protein, additional columns are expected to be numeric expression values, they can in fact be any numeric value, e.g. differential expression, quantitative proteomics, GWAS scores.
 The expression data is represented as colouring of the corresponding proteins in pathway diagrams, using the colours of the visible spectrum so 'hot' red colours represent high values.
 If multiple columns of numeric data are submitted the overlay tool can display them as separate 'experiments', e.g. timepoints or a disease progression.